Ja Morant ready to rejoin Grizzlies, NBA suspension over

-Ja Morant’s eight-game NBA suspension is over, and the two-time All-Star guard may rejoin the Memphis Grizzlies.
+Ja Morant’s eight-game NBA suspension is over, and the two-time All-Star has rejoined the Memphis Grizzlies.

-He is expected on the bench Monday night when Memphis hosts Dallas, though it’s unclear exactly when he’ll play, with the earliest being Wednesday.
+The dynamic guard was on the bench for Monday night’s game against Dallas, though it’s unclear exactly when he’ll play, with the earliest being Wednesday.
 The Grizzlies announced Sunday that Morant would not play against the Mavericks because of a “Return to Competition Reconditioning.”

-The Grizzlies know Morant has been working out, trying to be ready for this moment.
-Memphis was off Sunday after back-to-back wins, and coach Taylor Jenkins said he would like Morant to practice or at least participate in a shootaround before seeing game action.
+He arrived courtside just before tip-off and received a hearty ovation from the Memphis crowd.
+He then slapped hands with some of his teammates and was part of the line greeting starters as they prepared to begin the game.

-“We’ll see when he gets back in the team environment,” Jenkins said Saturday night before the Grizzlies beat Golden State 133-119.
-“Our anticipation is he’s at least out for Monday.
-We’ll cross the bridge on Wednesday as we get a little bit closer.”
+“He is going to be part of practice (Tuesday), and obviously we’re hopeful for Wednesday so long as everything medically clears out,” Memphis coach Taylor Jenkins said, adding the delay is part of the “ramp-up process.”

 The Grizzlies host Houston on Wednesday in the first of two consecutive games against the Rockets in Memphis.

-Morant met with NBA Commissioner Adam Silver in New York before the NBA announced his suspension on March 15, including six games he already had missed.
+Morant met with NBA Commissioner Adam Silver in New York before the NBA announced his suspension last week, including six games he already had missed.

 The league investigation found that Morant was “holding a firearm in an intoxicated state” — but did not prove the gun was owned by Morant “or was displayed by him beyond a brief period.”
 The NBA also did not find that Morant had the gun with him on Memphis’ flight to Denver, or that he possessed the gun in any NBA facility.